olismart12/Data-Vis/README.md

 # Data-Vis
 This project showcases the creation of interactive dashboards using Power BI to improve decision-making processes.
 Data integration was performed using SQL and Python libraries such as Pandas and NumPy.
 The dashboards provided valuable insights by visualizing large datasets, aiding in government reports and strategies.
+As well as ontology reporting/graph databases (business and pizza/restuarants)

 # Technologies Used: